|Min Persons:||2||Max Persons:||7|

 - and relics of the slave trade such as shackle rings, and stone pens

-Lunch at Paradise Local Restaurant, then return to Dar late afternoon.
+Lunch at Paradise Local Restaurant (or similar), then return to Dar late afternoon.

 Places to visit: